rickychilcott/view_component/docs/index.md

 The primary optimization is pre-compiling all ViewComponent templates at application boot, instead of at runtime like traditional Rails views.

-For example, the `MessageComponent` template is compiled onto the Ruby object:
+For example, the `MessageComponent` template is compiled onto the Ruby object like so:

 ```ruby
 # app/components/message_component.rb